aws-containers/retail-store-sample-app/README.md

 - Utilization of a variety of different persistence backends for different components like MySQL, DynamoDB and Redis
 - The ability to run in various container orchestration technologies like Docker Compose, Kubernetes etc.
 - Pre-built containers image for both x86-64 and ARM64 CPU architectures
+- All components instrumented for Prometheus metrics and OpenTelemetry OTLP tracing

 **This project is intended for educational purposes only and not for production use.**